fc-minecraft/hoc2023-md/pillar2.md

 # Yellow Pillar

 ## Step 1
-Use code to get to the top of the yellow pillar.
-Run the code first to see how it works, and then modify it to complete the bridge.
+This program won't get you to the Yellow Pillar.
+When you use it, you'll see what happens to the AGENT as it tries to make a bridge with blocks.
+Watch how the agent places the blocks and the mistakes it makes.
+Then, check the program and fix those mistakes.

 #### ~ tutorialhint
-It seems like the Agent is placing some of the blocks in the wrong direction.
+It looks like the agent is placing some of the blocks in the wrong direction.

 ```ghost
 hoc2023Objectives.pillar_AgentMove()